notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/global_infrastructure.md

 ## Why make a global application?

 - A global application is an application deployed in **multiple geographies**
-- On AWS: this could be **Regions** and / or **Edge Locations**
+- When you translate this on AWS: this could mean that you deploy your application onto different **AWS Regions** and / or **Edge Locations**
 - **Decreased Latency**
+  - When you deploy the app on different AWS Regions and / or edge locations, what it gives for users around the world is a decreased latency
-  - Latency is the time it takes for a network packet to reach a server
+  - **Latency** is the time it takes for a network packet to reach a server
-  - It takes time for a packet from Asia to reach the US
+  - If you consider that Earth is big, then it takes more time for a packet from Asia to reach the US
-  - Deploy your applications closer to your users to decrease latency, better experience
+  - If you deploy your applications closer to your users then it will decrease the latency, and the users will have a better experience
 - **Disaster Recovery (DR)**
-  - If an AWS region goes down (earthquake, storms, power shutdown, politics)…
-  - You can fail-over to another region and have your application still working
+  - The idea is to not rely on one data center or one region.
+For example, if an entire AWS region goes down (earthquake, storms, power shutdown, politics), then by having disaster recovery strategy in place you can fail-over to another region and have your application will still be working
   - A DR plan is important to increase the availability of your application
-- **Attack protection**: distributed global infrastructure is harder to attack
+- **Attack protection**: It is common for hackers online to attack your application and if you have your application across multiple regions and distributed globally, then it is going to be much harder for an attacker to attack all these locations at once making you application more protected against these attacks

 ### Global AWS Infrastructure

 - Regions: For deploying applications and infrastructure
-- Availability Zones: Made of multiple data centers
+- Availability Zones: Regions are made of multiple availability zones which are nothing but multiple data centers
-- Edge Locations (Points of Presence): for content delivery as close as possible to users
+- Edge Locations (Points of Presence): Used for content delivery as close as possible to users.
+Cannot deploy an application there, but something like CloudFront will be using it
 - More at: <https://infrastructure.aws/>

 ### Global Applications in AWS